U.S. flies B-52 over South Korea after North's nuclear test

 The United States and China have both dangled the prospect of better relations, including the lifting of sanctions, if North Korea gives up its nuclear weapons.

-Earlier on Sunday, KCNA quoted Kim as saying no one had the right to criticize the North's nuclear tests.
+Earlier on Sunday, KCNA quoted Kim as saying no one had the right to criticise the North's nuclear tests.

 "The DPRK's H-bomb test ... is a self-defensive step for reliably defending the peace on the Korean Peninsula and the regional security from the danger of nuclear war caused by the U.S.-led imperialists," it quoted Kim as saying.